Play, Be, C: The Glaciologist

 Resilient because they need to be able work in cold and windy conditions.
 They need to be quick to recover and get back out in the cold again each day.

-Our EYFS units provide enabling environments with teaching and support from adults.
+Play, Be, C Units provide enabling environments with teaching and support from adults.
 Reflecting on the characteristics of effective teaching and learning, children will have opportunity to learn and develop by:

-• playing and exploring – children investigate and experience things, and ‘have a go’
+- Playing and exploring – children investigate and experience things, and ‘have a go’.

-• active learning – children concentrate and keep on trying if they encounter difficulties, and enjoy achievements
+- Active learning – children concentrate and keep on trying if they encounter difficulties and enjoy achievements.

-• creating and thinking critically – children have and develop their own ideas, make links between ideas, and develop strategies for doing things
+- Creating and thinking critically – children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

-If you are using this book in the spring, we suggest using Little Bear’s Spring by Elli Woolard, illustrated by Briony May Smith.
+In the spring, we suggest using Little Bear’s Spring by Elli Woollard, illustrated by Briony May Smith.
+More details at the publisher’s site, and the Google Books page.

 These adult led activities and provocations will support the introduction of the glaciologist career to the children in your setting.